CHTC/chtc-website-source/uw-research-computing/dask.md

 ## When should I use Dask at CHTC?

-Several use cased are described below for considering the use of Dask for parallelism in CHTC instead of the [traditional HTCondor workflow](helloworld) of creating jobs and DAGs:
+Several use cases are described below for considering the use of Dask for parallelism in CHTC instead of the [traditional HTCondor workflow](helloworld) of creating jobs and DAGs: